Developmental Risk and Resilience Unit 2022

 Prof. Essi Viding, PhD

 Prof. Eamon McCrory, PhD, DClinPsy

 Our research programme aims to combine multiple methods in order to understand the emergence of developmental psychopathology.
 Essi’s primary research focus is the study of different developmental pathways to persistent antisocial behaviour.
-Eamon’s primary research focus is the study of how childhood maltreatment can increase latent vulnerability to later mental health problems.
+Eamon’s primary research focus is the study of how childhood adversity can increase latent vulnerability to later mental health problems.
 We both, however, work closely across both research themes and are increasingly interested in how both risk and protective factors interact across development.

-Dr Philip Shaw
+Dr. Philip Shaw

-Dr Gregory L. Wallace
+Dr. Gregory L. Wallace